Shell Customization

 alias grep='grep --color=auto'

-# save last command in history to a reference file
+# save the last command from history to a reference file

 alias sl='fc -ln -1 | sed "s/^\s*//" >> ~/.saved_cmds.txt'